Dohna Dohna: Let's Do Bad Things Together: Characters

 Antenna is Kirakira's best friend and classmate who never shows up to school.
-She is a genius electrical engineer, and has a fascination with radio waves.
+She is an electrical engineer and has a fascination with radio waves.
 Nayuta recruits her as their hacker, where she is in charge of intelligence, security, and lock-breaking.
 She claims to be driven by intellectual curiosity, and others find her 'weird' due to her social ineptitude.

 Her real name is Eria Arecibo-Kouda.